 If you have a strong credit history, LendingClub is a great choice for a personal loan.
-Through the lender, you can borrow up to $40,000 and qualify for an APR as low as 6%.
+Through LendingClub, you can borrow up to $40,000 and qualify for an APR as low as 6%.
 Even if your credit history isn’t strong, LendingClub only requires a minimum credit score of 600 to apply.
-One area where the lender doesn’t shine is funding time.
+One area where LendingClub doesn’t shine is funding time.
 On average, it takes at least 7 days to fund your loan offer.
-This is because LendingClub is a marketplace lender, meaning there will be multiple investors who will contribute to your loan.
+This is because LendingClub operates through a marketplace, meaning there will be multiple investors who will contribute to your loan.

 - Review: Should You Apply?

 - Eligibility Criteria